-As of June 30, 2017, all of the sub-asset class allocations were within the acceptable ranges established by MPERS’ investment policy.
+There were no revisions to MPERS’ asset allocation targets in fiscal year 2018.
+As of June 30, 2018, all of the sub-asset class allocations were within the acceptable ranges established by MPERS’ investment policy.
 Any deviance relative to the target allocation represents a conscious decision based on the investment staff’s view of the market.
-The chart below lists the target and actual asset allocation as of June 30, 2017, followed by commentary on each of the underlying asset classes.
+The chart below lists the target and actual asset allocation as of June 30, 2018, followed by commentary on each of the underlying asset classes.

 MPERS began the year with a 30.70% allocation to global equities, representing a slight overweight versus the targeted allocation of 30%.
 The combination of record low volatility and an improving economic outlook continued to push equity markets higher throughout the remainder of calendar year 2018, which drove our allocation above 31% at the end of the calendar year.
 After nearly a decade of relatively calm equity markets, volatility returned to the equity markets in the first quarter of 2018 driven by rising interest rates, the fear of inflation, and rising geopolitical tensions.
 Given the increased market volatility and relatively high valuations, we moved back to a neutral position towards the end of fiscal year 2018.